EOSIO/ricardian-spec/README.md

 #### Variables

 All variables used within a contract must have a value or the contract will be rejected.
 Variable values may be supplied in the transaction, in the contract action, or in the Ricardian clause on the ABI.
-In addition, the Contract Template Toolkit will supply variables about the transaction.
+In addition, the Ricardian Template Toolkit will supply variables about the transaction.

 The default scope for variables is the current action's `data` object.
 The `eosio.token::transfer` action, for example, has `from`, `to`, `quantity` and `memo` properties.
 Those variables may be referenced directly: `I am sending {{quantity}} tokens from {{from}} to {{to}}.`.

-The Contract Template Toolkit will supply the following variables, which allow the contract to refer to other parts of the transaction:
+The Ricardian Template Toolkit will supply the following variables, which allow the contract to refer to other parts of the transaction:

 * `$transaction` &ndash; Provides access to transaction-level data like `expiration` or `delay_sec`.
 E.g., `...with a delay of {{$transaction.delay_sec}} seconds.`
 * `$action` &ndash; Provides access to variables within the current action.
 E.g., `...using the {{$action.name}} contract on the {{$action.account}} account.`